 You need to check the top and bottom of the door, examine the space between the door flaps, and check the sealing for any cracks.

 - The top and bottom of the door are the usual places where carpenters leave spaces for smoothness.
 You need to make sure it tightly packs when the door is closed.
 Use carpets for the bottom and extra wood for the top.

 - If you have a single door, then great, but if you have two door flaps that close on each other, check if they are tightly closing.
 If not, then stick rubbers on the corners so that they seal properly.

 - Look for cracks in the wall and fix them with some hardened material to enhance the overall experience.

 It’s easy, and sealing the room properly will give you the best results.
 Make sure you thoroughly examine the furnace closet room.

 Some Other Ways To Soundproof A Furnace Closet

-Your furnace closet is a heavy machine that includes an engine, belts, a lot of nuts, bolts, many parts made of iron and steel.
+Your furnace closet is a heavy machine that includes an engine, belts, a lot of nuts, bolts, and many parts made of iron and steel.

 With time these materials get loose and start making noise.
-If you can do a little oiling, greasing, and tightening the loose parts, you can control the noise to a significant extent.
+If you can do a little oiling, greasing, and tightening of the loose parts, you can control the noise to a significant extent.

 Even a little overhauling will give your machine a longer life, and at the same time, it will save you from annoying noises.